aaron-grau/curic/react/homeworks/questions/calculator.md

 # Calculator

-Tonight we're going to build a simple calculator app.
+Today we're going to build a simple calculator app.
 Our app takes in two numbers and shows the result of a simple operation on the numbers when you click the operation button.
 Take a look at the [live demo][live-demo] to see the app in action.
 Assume that only numbers will be entered.

 [live-demo]: https://appacademy.github.io/curriculum/calculator/